Karma to the Rescue

 Our competitive culture teaches us to always be looking out for #1.
 It’s a dog-eat-dog world where it’s kill or be killed, so you might as well get it while you can.
 So goes the common wisdom.

-If we are truly separate, then I can hurt you without hurting myself.
-Never mind that this leads to the disintegration of society.
-The idea of separation is false, and not just because it destroys civilization.
+This idea, that I can hurt you without hurting myself, leads to the disintegration of society.
+It destroys civilization.
+And it’s simply not true.
 Individualism is based on a simple fallacy.
 When we understand karma, that fallacy is revealed.

 Karma doesn’t mean what you do comes back to you; you come back to it.
 Your awareness, and with it, your identity, shifts between those involved, like a flashlight illuminating different parts of a scene.